realshouzy/YTDownloader/README.md

 ## Disclaimer

 This concept is **not** my idea.
 I was inspired by **[Clear Code]** from this **[Video]**.
-I took the freedom to add some features, such as downloading playlists, selecting a download directory and other adjustments.
+I took the liberty to add some features, such as downloading playlists, selecting a download directory and other adjustments.
 You can find the orignial code [here](https://pastebin.com/gRtcAv5c).
 The icon can be found [here](https://imgs.search.brave.com/-YtNT5BoWqxmDjwakgEUWH1MDX6wkgY4psWSZt5BzY4/rs:fit:512:512:1/g:ce/aHR0cHM6Ly9jZG4u/aWNvbi1pY29ucy5j/b20vaWNvbnMyLzEz/ODEvUE5HLzUxMi95/b3V0dWJlZGxfOTM1/MjkucG5n).